guzzle/RingPHP/docs/client_middleware.rst

 Built-In Middleware
 -------------------

-Guzzle-Ring comes with a few basic client middlewares that modify requests and responses.
+RingPHP comes with a few basic client middlewares that modify requests and responses.

 Streaming Middleware
 ~~~~~~~~~~~~~~~~~~~~

 If you want to send all requests with the ``streaming`` option to a specific
-adapter but other requests to a different adapter, then use the streaming
+handler but other requests to a different handler, then use the streaming
 middleware.

 .. code-block:: php

-    use GuzzleHttp\Ring\Client\CurlAdapter;
+    use GuzzleHttp\Ring\Client\CurlHandler;
-    use GuzzleHttp\Ring\Client\StreamAdapter;
+    use GuzzleHttp\Ring\Client\StreamHandler;
     use GuzzleHttp\Ring\Client\Middleware;

-    $defaultAdapter = new CurlAdapter();
+    $defaultHandler = new CurlHandler();
-    $streamingAdapter = new StreamAdapter();
+    $streamingHandler = new StreamHandler();
     $streamingHandler = Middleware::wrapStreaming(
-        $defaultAdapter,
+        $defaultHandler,
-        $streamingAdapter
+        $streamingHandler
     );

-    // Send the request using the streaming adapter.
+    // Send the request using the streaming handler.
     $response = $streamingHandler([
         'http_method' => 'GET',
         'headers'     => ['Host' => ['www.google.com'],
         'stream'      => true
     ]);

-    // Send the request using the default adapter.
+    // Send the request using the default handler.
     $response = $streamingHandler([
         'http_method' => 'GET',
         'headers'     => ['Host' => ['www.google.com']